getromandev/codingWorkstations/README.md

 ____________________________________________________________________________________
 ![cThink](img/cThink.png)

 **cThink** (computational thinking) is a MVP progressive web app that focuses on the abstraction piece of the computational thinking model.
-This platform allows students to utilize the Draw ✏️, Act 🎭, Build 🔧 {D.A.B} pedagogy and helps them retain complex coding concepts by associating them with personalized analogies, building them out, and saving their process.
+It also borrows aspects of the learning pyramid that allows code newbies to utilize the Draw ✏️, Act 🎭, Build 🔧 **{D.A.B}** pedagogy. **{D.A.B}** helps code newbies retain complex coding concepts by associating them with personalized analogies, building them out, and saving their process.

 http://bit.ly/cThinkTimelineV2